tlbueno/k8s-resources-setup/README.md

 ### Make targets

   - prepare-k8s, ie: `make prepare-k8s`
     - This target execute most of the targets below.
+You can see the list of targets in the [Makefile] under the `PREPARE_K8S_TARGETS` variable.
+If you want to skip targets, you add execute `make prepare-k8s SKIP_TARGETS="target_a target_b"`.

   - prepare-ocp, ie: `make prepare-ocp`
     - This target execute most of the targets below but skips those which should not be needed on an Openshift cluster.
+You can see the list of targets in the [Makefile] under the `PREPARE_OCP_TARGETS` variable.
+If you want to skip targets, you add execute `make prepare-ocp SKIP_TARGETS="target_a target_b"`.

   - create-kind, ie: `make create-kind`
     - Create [kind] cluster using the configuration file [kind-config.yaml].